UniversalDependencies/UD_Ancient_Greek-Perseus/README.md

 * 2022-11-15 v2.11
   * Fixed adverbially used nominals from advmod to obl.
+  * Fixed UPOS tags of copulae: from VERB to AUX.
 * 2021-05-15 v2.8
   * Fixed non-projective punctuation using Udapi ud.FixPunct.
 * 2018-04-15 v2.2